The Power of Passivhaus Retrofitting

 Crucially, this approach does not compete with architectural ambition.
 It supports it.
 Extensions benefit from stable temperatures, good daylight, and predictable comfort.
 Interior layouts work better when drafts, cold surfaces, and noise are resolved at source rather than masked later.
 Passivhaus retrofit thinking sits quietly beneath the design, informing decisions without dictating how a home should look.

-Within a considered whole-house approach, Passivhaus retrofit plays this supporting role.
+When your project is viewed as a connected whole rather than a series of isolated upgrades, Passivhaus retrofit plays this supporting role.
 It helps ensure every change moves the home in the same direction, making it warmer, healthier, and easier to live in over the long term.

 What Passivhaus Retrofit Actually Means